 Why Does My Dog Love Dryer Sheets?

 Dogs love fabrics, and all of us pet parents have experienced items of clothing going mysteriously missing, only to turn up later in our pup’s beds!
 And dryer sheets are no exception.
-The strong smells they give off are designed to make our laundry smell nice are very enticing!
+The strong smells they give off are designed to make our laundry smell nice and are very enticing!

 Dogs will often get their paws on household items if they are very young and exploring the world.
 They simply don’t yet understand the difference between their toys and your socks!
 However, it can also be a sign of boredom or hunger.